top of page

 • Well-maintained trees to prevent storm damage

-A hard truth I've learned: holding onto things won't bring your beloved back.
+I've learned that holding on to things won't bring your loved one back.
 Things are just things.
 The person you miss lives in your heart, not scattered amongst their possessions.

 Many seniors have outdoor items tied to precious memories - bird baths passed down through generations, garden tools used by a spouse.
 I understand these aren't just "things."
 But sometimes what's weighing you down physically is also weighing you down emotionally.